realitymod/Manual/en/the_basics.md

 > Ammunition bag, Coalition forces ammo crate, Insurgent forces ammo crate, weapon cache & Vehicle depot.

 Be aware that with the exception of **Weapons caches** and **Vehicle depot** all other ammo sources are **limited**.
 Eventually these sources will deplete and disappear.
 **Ammo bags**, **ammo boxes** and **supply crates** use **supply points** to determine how long they can be used.
-You can find out the remaining supply points of **supply crates** by looking at it for a second.
+You can find out the remaining supply points of **supply crates** and **ammo boxes** by looking at it for a second.
 It will then appear next to the compass.
 Rearming a single weapon no matter the type will cost 100 supply points.
 Requesting a kit costs 200 supply points.
 The amount of supply points for the supply sources are:

 * **Ammo bags** : 160 (will only count for 43 supply points when used by an asset emplacement like a TOW or mortar for example)
 * **Ammo boxes** : 450